-Four friends with motorcycles outside house
+Four friends looking at their motorcycles outside a house.

 Motorcycle insurance cost for new or vintage rides